koenrane/KR-new-site/content/Mode collapse in RL may be fueled by the update equation.md

 The policy quickly converges to the softmax logits over the reward for the next completions, where $\frac{e^1}{e^1+e^{.5}}\approx.63$.
 That is, the learned policy has $R(\text{“party”})=.5$ logits on “party” and $R(\text{“wedding”})=1$ logit on “wedding”. **Therefore this process does not converge to the optimal policy, even in the limit of infinite exploration.
 Correspondingly, there is no mode collapse in this situation.** **Reward logits are “added to” initialization logits** $\pi_0$ **(the prior over what completions to output).
 RL, in this setting, provides a finite amount of reinforcement for certain kinds of computation/actions.**

 Furthermore, self-consistent, Bellman-backed-up Q-functions will have zero advantage and zero updates.
-Networks aren’t penalized for exploring, and there’s a precise and finite amount of reinforcement which can occur given current predictions about future value, as represented by $q_t$.
+Networks aren't penalized for exploring, and there's a precise and finite amount of reinforcement which can occur given current predictions about future value, as represented by $q_t$.
 And training should be more stable, with fewer fluctuations in advantage with respect to the policy itself.[^3]

 ### ACTDE doesn't mode-collapse onto wireheading